vulinh64/vulinh64.github.io/blog/2025-07-14-spring-boot-3-keycloak-integration.md

 ### Dependency

-We start with some properties:
+We start with the very basic of a Maven project:

+#### Spring Boot Parent POM

 ```xml
 <!-- Spring Boot parent pom -->